 It is commonly believed and even fanaticized that individuals with this disorder can voluntarily choose which identity or personality they want to conjure, birthing its former name, multiple personality disorder, and other permutations, such as split personality disorder.
-Though this belief is highly intriguing and appealing to explain certain behaviors for the sake of fictional plots or stories, those who suffer from DID do not voluntarily have or switch into different personalities; rather, their identity is splintered into multiple facets.
+Though this belief is highly intriguing and appealing to explain certain behaviors for the sake of fictional plots or stories, those who experience DID do not voluntarily have or switch into different personalities; rather, their identity is splintered into multiple facets.

 Because of this finding, DID has since deviated from being classified as a personality disorder and now falls under dissociative disorders.
 Dissociative disorders differ from personality disorders in that an individual with this type of disorder is not characterized by a display of behaviors that contribute to their overall personality.
 Though they might be behaving aloof or acting strangely, they are disconnected from reality and their surroundings.
 They might not even be aware of the decisions they are making or be able to recall what they have done if they are in a dissociative episode.

 What is The Difference between Personality Disorders and Dissociative Disorders?

 Whereas personality disorders develop as a set of behaviors during adolescence that influence how an individual behaves and makes decisions throughout their life, dissociative disorders develop as a defense mechanism in early childhood due to wanting to escape severe trauma or abuse while it is occurring.